321 Chapel Street

 To assist you in making informed philanthropic decisions, we’d like to provide additional context to the Charity Intelligence profile you reviewed.

 To build long-term sustainable funding in support of our mission, CODE is currently investing in monthly donor acquisition campaigns, executed through a third-party vendor.
-This strategy requires an upfront expenditure but delivers substantial long-term returns, which are critical to the development and delivery of our programming.
+This strategy requires an upfront expenditure but delivers substantial long-term returns, which are critical to the development and delivery of our charitable programming.

-We invite you to visit www.code.ngo to learn more about our important work and to contact us should you have any further questions.
+We invite you to visit www.code.ngo to learn more about our work and to contact us should you have any further questions.

 Charity Contact